Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>Some ruins.</figcaption>
 </figure>

-I got lost twice: the first time, I was walking along a road and missed a marker for a turn-off.
+I got lost twice: the first time, I was walking along a road and missed the marker for a turn-off.
 The second time was more painful.
-There was a fork in the trail, and I took the branch closer to the sea in order to catch some nice views.
-I was vaguely conscious from the information in the Buen Camino app that this path would be longer and not as well signposted, but I didn't anticipate just how hilly it'd be.
+I came to a fork in the route and took the branch closer to the sea, in order to catch better views.
+I was vaguely conscious from the Buen Camino app that this path would be longer and not as well signposted, but I didn't anticipate just how hilly it'd be.
 As I struggled up and down a series of steep hills, my phone died, and I started to doubt whether I was even on the right path anymore.
 In the end, I cut across a field and made my way back to the road.
 I was able to follow the road the rest of the way to Ribadesella, and the relief when I arrived was sublime.
-The upside of the misadventure was that there were indeed some nice cliff views, and I spotted an eagle while crossing the field.
-I also passed near some *bufones*, rock formations that launch water into the air at high pressure.
+The upside of the misadventure was that there were some nice cliff views, and I spotted an eagle while crossing the field.
+I also passed near so-called *bufones* ("fools"), rock formations that launch water into the air at high pressure.
 The sound of the water being launched was so explosive that I initially thought it was thunder.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231016_152124.jpg') }}"